 Table of Contents

 These servers are most likely operating at less than 40% capacity, which is less effective; this is where virtualization comes in.
 Instead of having two servers running different tasks, you can break the one data storage server into two separate actions to handle individual tasks.
 Now you have one server that uses the same hardware to perform two tasks.
 Virtualization leads to both technological and economic benefits: optimized server use, quicker resource provisioning and enhanced disaster recovery capabilities.

-Virtual data centres can deploy on-premises or through multiple cloud environments – public, private, or hybrid.
+Virtual data center can deploy on-premises or through multiple cloud environments – public, private, or hybrid.
 When implemented in this manner, it can access through an Infrastructure as a Service (IaaS) model—giving companies access to cloud-based assets while maintaining control of their physical hardware.

 Virtual Data Center (VDC) provides a slew of technological and strategic business benefits.